 Mimimince is described in this recipe as a template with a number of flavor profiles that will work well with a wide variety of combinations.

 You might find by the time you reach this step that it's time to eat, but if you have a bit more room you can entirely change the meal with the addition of another flavor or texture.
 You can totally change the centerpiece of your meal by serving it with a dipping sauce or drizzling a nice flavored oil over it or serving it with a side of any one of a number of vegetable and/or meat minces.
 Most of these dressings last a long time in the refer so make a habit of keeping a couple at the ready.

 Dressings that work well.
-Peanut Sauce , Ginger Sauce, Ginger Sesame, Asian Dressing,.
+The Indonesian Gado Gado relies on Peanut Sauce to pull it all together.
+Ginger Sauce, Ginger Sesame, Asian Dressing,. will do the same to other disparte bits.
 Take a wander through our dressing selection and commit a couple you like to memory and keep them on hand for your emergency drizzling needs.

-Chopped up garnishes , can be used as a topping AND use up a lots of bit and pieces of veggies.
+Chopped up garnishes , can be used as a topping AND use up a lots of bits and pieces of veggies.

 What you'll find as you go along is that it's very helpful to have a pantry that is stocked with some of the grains and legumes that can give a foundation to your bits and pieces.
 Get used to cooking up a pot of beans once a week and keep them in the fridge.
 Plan on making a "foundation" item that you'll be able to use with numerous meals like Red Lentil Pancakes that will keep as a batter for a number of days.
 Even a pot of rice in the fridge can be the quick start to a good meal like Farm Style Fried Rice.
 Make your meal elements "cascade" through the week.
 This site is filled with ideas that keep you from having to start each meal from scratch.
 A dressing or two at the ready can transform your meal ideas in a hurry.